Bowery Savings Bank Building (130 Bowery): Impact

 White's choice of a Roman classical style set a trend for bank buildings, first in New York, then across the United States.
 The structure was one of the first bank buildings in the nation with natural ventilation and marble surfaces that could be cleaned easily.
 Henry Hope Reed Jr. wrote of the building in 1984: "It was claimed, on the basis of the monumental portico and lofty interior banking hall, that this was the first truly splendid bank building in New York City."
 Christopher Gray of The New York Times wrote in 2010: "The bank as a work of architecture went from the merely big to the colossal with the Bowery Savings Bank of 1895."
 New York University architecture professor Lance Jay Brown said the building "still stands as a marker of a pivotal moment in the history of American architecture".

 The building's design also had a positive impact on the surrounding neighborhood.
 Sandee Brawarsky of The New York Times said in 2000 that the Bowery Savings Bank Building was "a monumental temple of a bank near Grand Street that gives the Bowery a bit of grandeur".
 Fred Ferretti of the Times described the building as "a sort of fortress on the Bowery", denoting the eastern end of Manhattan's Little Italy neighborhood.
 Other authors wrote that the structure also served as the "architectural anchor" of Bowery in the 20th century, when the corridor was a skid row.

 Critics praised the building's details as well.
 Mimi Sheraton of the Times said: "One can only imagine the awe with which these refugees from the slums of Naples and Canton and the shtetls of Poland and Russia entered this magnificent cathedral of a bank with its marble, brass and mosaics, to deposit small savings proudly."
-After the building was converted into Capitale, John Mariani of Esquire magazine wrote: "With its sixty-foot ceilings, humbling Corinthian columns, and Tiffany-style skylight, the building lives up to its landmark status.".
+After the building was converted into Capitale, John Mariani of Esquire magazine wrote: "With its sixty-foot ceilings, humbling Corinthian columns, and Tiffany-style skylight, the building lives up to its landmark status."
 Nick Paumgarten of The New Yorker characterized the interior in 2003 as having "nearly an acre of marble", with potted palm trees, while Time Out magazine called the banking room the "most jaw-dropping venue for a meal" in New York City.

-The New York City Landmarks Preservation Commission (LPC) designated the exterior of the 130 Bowery branch as a city landmark in 1966..
-It was added to the National Register of Historic Places (NRHP) in 1980.
+The New York City Landmarks Preservation Commission (LPC) designated the exterior of the 130 Bowery branch as a city landmark in 1966.
+The building was added to the National Register of Historic Places (NRHP) in 1980.
 The LPC hosted public hearings in June 1993 to determine whether to designate the Bowery Savings Bank Building's interior as a city landmark, along with those of four banks in Brooklyn and another bank in Manhattan.
 The original banking room's interior was designated a New York City landmark on August 23, 1994.
-The building was added to the Bowery Historic District, an NRHP district, in 2013, after local residents had advocated for the historic district's creation for more than a year.
+The building was added in 2013 to the Bowery Historic District, an NRHP district, after local residents had advocated for the historic district's creation for more than a year.